harcokuppens/DOMjudgeDockerCompose/README.md

 ### Update DOMjudge

-DOMjudge can be easily updated by setting newer version tags for the docker image in `docker-compose.yml` file, which can be also done by  `git pull` if the version(s) in the git repository are updated.
+DOMjudge can be easily updated by setting newer version tags for the docker image by editing the variable `DOMJUDGE_VERSION` and `MARIADB_VERSION` in `.env` file used by `docker-compose.yml`.
+Updating can be also done by  `git pull` if the version(s) in the git repository are updated.

 **IMPORTANT:** it is strongly recommended to backup before updating, because sometimes old data may not be compatible with a newer version.